sbb-design-systems/lyne-components/src/components/sbb-tab-group/readme.md

 A tab can be selected, unselected, or disabled.
 Disable a tab to mark it as unavailable.
 Disabled tabs cannot be focused and may be invisible to assistive technologies such as screen readers.

-Tab buttons can have an icon to the left of the label; provide an `sbb-icon` component within the `sbb-tab-title` tag using the `slot="icon"` in order to show it.
-They can also have numbers to the right of the label by providing an `sbb-tab-amount` within the `sbb-tab-title` tag.
+Tab buttons can show an icon on the left side of the label; provide an `sbb-icon` component within the `sbb-tab-title` tag using the `slot="icon"` to include the icon.
+They can also show numbers on the right side of the label by providing an `sbb-tab-amount` within the `sbb-tab-title` tag.

 ```html
 <!-- Icon - remember to use the 'small' version of the icon to make it fit correctly into the tab button -->